shrft/laravel-admin-bar/readme.md

         )

 ```
-If you need, you have access to `Illuminate\HttpRequest $request` in the callback.
+You have access to `Illuminate\HttpRequest $request` in the callback here as well.

 ### Drop Down Menu
 You can add drop down menu to Admin Bar.